nikodemus/foolang/design/Interfaces.md

     something Printable.printOn: stream

+Most importantly, this is the way to "call superclass methods".

 Classes can include interfaces to get their methods without explictly declaring they belong to the type, using includes.